Natino64/Playstation-Purchases/README.md

 # Playstation-Purchases
 This python script totals your PSN purchases in two ways; it provides a number of total purchases made, and the total amount of money spent on those purchases.

+#### What is the point of this?
+Can't I add up the spending myself?
+Sure you could!
+But if your account is as old as mine (15 years old as of 2024) it likely has hundreds, if not thousands of transactions.
+For old accounts, then, it's not feasible to manually count up each and every transaction - hence why I wrote this code!
+I've now shared it for anyone else curious for their total spending.

 Future work on this project: Migrating to a user-friendly web-page, removing the need for a downloaded script and terminal/command prompt usage.

 ## What it looks like when you run this program: